Manchester Orchestra: 2017–2021: A Black Mile to the Surface

-The band released their 5th full-length album, A Black Mile to the Surface, on July 21, 2017.
+The band released their fifth full-length album, A Black Mile to the Surface, on July 21, 2017.
 The album debuted at No. 7 on the Billboard Top Albums Sales chart, No. 2 on Vinyl Albums, No. 6 on Alternative Albums, and No. 7 on Rock Albums.
 The album was produced by Catherine Marks, John Congleton, and Jonathan Wilson.
-The band put out 3 singles ahead of the album's release.
+The band put out three singles ahead of the album's release.
 "The Gold" was released June 9, with an accompanying music video by Mike Dempsey and Johnny Chew.
-Two weeks later, the band released "The Alien."
+Two weeks later, the band released "The Alien".
 It featured a music video, released on NPR and created by Mike Dempsey and the Daniels.
 On July 10, 2017, they released the third and final single from the album, entitled "The Moth".
 On July 31, the band released a music video for "The Sunshine", which was directed by the Daniels.

-On March 30, 2018 the band released a cover of "No Hard Feelings" by The Avett Brothers.
-On June 8, 2018 they released the single "I Know How to Speak" which was partially recorded during the Black Mile sessions.
+On March 30, 2018, the band released a cover of "No Hard Feelings" by The Avett Brothers.
+On June 8, 2018, they released the single "I Know How to Speak", which was partially recorded during the Black Mile sessions.

 2021–present: The Million Masks of God

-On February 17, 2021, the band announced their sixth album, titled The Million Masks of God, by releasing the first single from the album, "Bed Head".
+On February 17, 2021, the band announced their sixth album, The Million Masks of God, by releasing the first single from the album, "Bed Head".
 The album was released on April 30 via Loma Vista.

+In April 2022, the band joined Michigander for a feature on their single "In My Head" and brought them out on their headlining tour in support of The Million Masks of God, alongside Foxing.

-On March 10, 2023, the band released The Valley of Vision, a 6-song album accompanied by a VR film released on YouTube.
-It features tracks recorded during the The Million Masks of God sessions.
+On March 10, 2023, the band released The Valley of Vision, a six-song album accompanied by a VR film released on YouTube.
+It features tracks recorded during The Million Masks of God sessions.